onedata/onedata-documentation/docs/user-guide/metadata.md

 information about files such as:

 * `org.onedata.guid` - the internal GUID of a file or directory in Onedata
-* `org.onedata.object_id` - the file ID which can be used e.g. in REST
+* `org.onedata.file_id` - the file ID which can be used e.g. in REST
 * `org.onedata.space_id` - the ID of the space to which this file/directory belongs
 * `org.onedata.storage_id` - the storage ID on which this file is located
 * `org.onedata.storage_file_id` - the storage file ID (e.g. a path on POSIX storage)